gedankenpresse/lunatix/README.md

 ### Kernel

+- [x] update syscall_abi cap variants to include all caps
+- [x] implement copy for more caps
+- [x] BUG: fix kernel allocator.
+Somehow, we have a huge range in kernel loader (0x80040000 ..
+0xc0000000), but in kernel there's not much left: (0x80040000..0x80099000)
 - [ ] Change Memory Allocator to use Page Alloc.
       Currently, we use the bump allocator, so creating and destroying a single page repeatedly will consume all memory.
 - [ ] Don't map intermediate page tables automatically.